sgsullivan/befehl/README.md

 # befehl
 ## Run arbitrary commands over ssh in mass

-- run payload.sh in PWD on IPs in targets in PWD.. up to 2000 at a time.
+- run payload.sh in PWD on hosts in targets file in PWD.. up to 2000 at a time.

 `./befehl execute --hosts targets --payload payload.sh -routines 2000`

 Output of each payload run will be in the log directory (by defualt, its `$HOME/befehl/logs`) in a file named after the machine it ran on.
+The targets file should be a plain text file containing all hosts to run the payload on, separated by a new line.

 ## Configuration